 People who use both tobacco and alcohol are at greater risk than people who use only one or the other.

-Oral head and neck cancer tends to form in the areas where tobacco/alcohol use has the most contact.
+Oral, head and neck cancer tends to form in the areas where tobacco and/or alcohol use has the most contact.
 For example, where the cigarette sits on the lip, or where the chewing tobacco is placed in the mouth.

 Chewing tobacco causes mouth cancer.

-Annually in the U.S., over 10,000 new caes of oral head and neck cancer can be attributed to a particular strain of HPV.
+Annually in the U.S., over 10,000 new cases of oral, head and neck cancer can be attributed to a particular strain of human papillomavirus (HPV).

-HPV is responsible for the rise in cancers of the oropharynx (tonsil and base of tongue) in younger non-smokers and is related to oral sex.
-The more oral sex partners, the greater the risk of HPV cancer.
+HPV is responsible for the rise in cancers of the oropharynx (tonsils and base of tongue) in younger non-smokers, and is related to oral sex.
+The more oral sex partners that someone has, the greater the risk of HPV cancer.

-Over the past ten years, more young, non-smokers have developed HPV related cancer of the tonsils and tongue base (back of tongue).
+Over the past 10 years, more young non-smokers have developed HPV-related cancer of the tonsils and tongue base (back of tongue).

 Caucasians are more likely to develop head and neck cancer, but African Americans are more likely to die from head and neck cancer.